xXxSpicyBoiiixXx/xXxSpicyBoiiixXx/README.md

 <!-- <p align="left"> <img src="https://komarev.com/ghpvc/?username=xxxspicyboiiixxx" alt="xxxspicyboiiixxx"/> </p> -->

 - 🔭 I’m currently working on Quantum Information and Cryptography.
 Part of the [HExSA Lab (IIT CS)](https://github.com/HExSA-Lab) where I am working on high-performance computing, parallel computing, and coalescent computing under the advisement of [Dr. Kyle Hale](https://github.com/khale).
-In addition, I am also working on worst case execution times in programming languages under [Dr. Stefan Muller](https://github.com/smuller).
+In addition, I am also working on worst case execution times in programming languages under the advisement of [Dr. Stefan Muller](https://github.com/smuller).
+My interests are in between operating systems and programming language, I also enjoy the theoretical and mathematical pieces of nature as well as computer systems.
 - 🌱 I’m currently learning operating systems, worst case execution times, theory of computation, and quantum computing.
 - 👯 I’m looking to collaborate on various projects!
 Please contact me and we can discuss on different ideas and problems we can work on together.
 - 💬 Ask me about cybersecurity, physics, and quantum stuff lol